 3. One chapter- or article-length writing sample (no longer than 40 pages).

-4. Three letters of recommendation.
+4. Names and contact information of three referees, who will be asked by a system-generated email to upload a letter of recommendation once the candidate’s application has been submitted.
+Three letters of recommendation are required, and the application is considered complete only when three letters have been received.
 Recommendations may be those included in the applicant’s placement dossier, but they must specifically address the proposed research project.
 Letters should be uploaded to the electronic application.

-Please contact Suzanne Smith with questions about applying for a fellowship.
+Please contact Andrea Volpe with questions about applying for a fellowship.

 Sponsored by the Volkswagen Foundation